idrisawad/welcome/README.md

-#Welcome to my GitHub page!
+### Welcome to my GitHub page!

 My name is Idris Awad, but you may also know me as @Almost2Late.
-I am an IT security, AI, WEB3, and blockchain enthusiast with a passion for coding, creating, breaking, and fixing things.
+I am an IT security, AI, WEB3, and Blockchain enthusiast with a passion for coding, creating, breaking, and fixing things.

 I have a diverse background, having worked as a tattoo artist, grayhat hacktivist, and a martial arts 剛柔流 sempai.
 My interests and skills have led me to explore the ever-evolving world of technology and security, and I am excited to share my projects and contributions with the community.